Casual dining Recipes

 • 1 tbsp minced onion

-• 10 oz fresh spinach, torn up a bit
+• 10 oz fresh spinach, washed and torn

 Strawberry Salad Recipe